Melodifestivalen 2009

+Format

-For the 2009 contest a number of changes were implemented to this format: the first four heats now include a duel format, with the top four songs competing against each other for a place in the final - the 1st and 4th-placed songs and the 2nd and 3rd-placed songs battled against each other, with the winning songs, as decided by another public televote, qualifying to the final, while the losing songs take part in the Second Chance round.
+For the 2009 contest a number of changes were made to this format: the first four heats now included a duel format, with the top four songs competing against each other for a place in the final - the 1st and 4th-placed songs and the 2nd and 3rd-placed songs battled against each other, with the winning songs, as decided by another public vote, qualifying to the final, while the losing songs took part in the Second Chance round.

-For the 2009 contest a maximum of eight people were allowed on stage, an increase from the previous maximum of six.
-As well as this pre-recorded backing vocals were now allowed to be included on the songs' backing tracks, however the main vocals were still required to be performed on stage.
+Additionally, a maximum of eight people were allowed on stage, an increase from the previous maximum of six.
+Pre-recorded backing vocals were now allowed to be included on the songs' backing tracks, however the main vocals were still required to be performed on stage.

 This year also marked the introduction of an "international jury".
-The jury consists of 12 members, who all work within the music industry, with many involved in Eurovision.
+The jury consisted of 12 members, who all work within the music industry, with many of them involved in Eurovision.
 The international jury selected one song from each heat that did not qualify to the final, focusing their decision on their suitability for Eurovision.
 After the Second Chance round had finished, the jury selected their preferred song from the remaining entries, which qualified to the final, becoming the 11th finalist.
 The international jury also voted during the final of the contest, becoming the 12th jury, alongside the 11 regional juries of Sweden.

-Details

-On 11 September 2008 the six cities that were to host Melodifestivlan 2009 were announced: the first heat would be held in Sweden's second city, Gothenburg – at the Scandinavium; this was followed by heats in the Skellefteå Kraft Arena, the Ejendals Arena in the small town of Leksand, and in the newly constructed Malmö Arena in Malmö.
-The Second Chance round was in the Himmelstalundshallen in Norrköping, while the grand final would once again be held at Globen in Stockholm.

-The dates for the contest were also announced, with the first heat being held on 7 February, leading up to the final on 14 March 2009 over six weeks.

-After two years of hosting the contest, it was announced that Kristian Luuk would not be hosting the 2009 edition of Melodifestivalen.
-He was replaced by comedian Petra Mede, who was announced at the new host in a press conference by SVT on 18 December.